-For window shopping and relaxing afternoons, Montana Avenue located three blocks north of Wilshire Blvd. offers charming boutiques, nouveau restaurants and specialty stores for interior design furnishings.
-Between Olympic and Pico Blvds. there is the Bergamot Station, a historic train station that has been transformed into a dynamic art center with numerous art galleries, unusual shops and the Santa Monica Museum of Art.
+For window shopping and relaxing afternoons, Montana Avenue located three blocks north of Wilshire Blvd., offers charming boutiques, nouveau restaurants and specialty stores for interior design furnishings.
+Between Olympic and Pico Blvds. there is the Bergamot Station, a historic train station that has been transformed into a dynamic art center with numerous art galleries, and unusual shops.

 Whether strolling along the bluffs on Ocean Avenue, playing volleyball on the beach, or biking, jogging and rollerblading the length of the 22-mile bike path, persons of all ages take advantage of the chance to be outdoors.
 For many tourists Santa Monica’s beach is number one on their list of favorite destinations.